Broad Banded Awl

-(Photo: courtesy of Mark Hopkinson, found in Cairns)
+(Photo: courtesy of Mark Hopkinson, Cairns, Queensland)

 The Caterpillars of this species may basically be green or brown, They have four white lines along the body and four black spots on each segment, and they have white hairs.
 Thhe head and prothorax are black.
 They live in a shelter made by joining leaves with silk.
 They feed on:

 They pupate in their larval shelter.

 The adults are dark brown, with a broad diagonal white stripe across the underside of each hind wing.

 The males have a black line on the rear of each forewing.
 The butterflies have a wing span of about 5 cms.